winitzki/scall/tutorial/programming_dhall.md

 ### Working with records polymorphically

-"Polymorphic records" is a feature of some programming languages where, say, a record of type `{ x : Natural, y : Bool }` is considered to be a subtype of the record type `{ y : Bool }`.
+"Polymorphic records" is a feature of some programming languages where, say, the record   type `{ x : Natural, y : Bool }` is considered to be a type of records having a `Natural` field `x` and a Boolean field `y` and possibly other fields that the code (in this scope) does not need to know about.

-A function that requires its argument to have type `{ y : Bool }` will then also accept an argument of type `{ x : Natural, y : Bool }`.
+A function that requires its argument to have type `{ x : Natural, y : Bool }` will then also accept an argument of type `{ x : Natural, y : Bool, z : Text }` and will ignore the value `z`.

-(The value `x` will be simply ignored.)
-In effect, languages with polymorphic records will interpret the record type `{ y : Bool }` as the type of any record having a Boolean field `y` and possibly other fields that the code (in this scope) does not need to know about.
+Other languages support subtyping of records: a record type `{ x : Natural, y : Bool, z : Text }` is considered to be a subtype of `{ x : Natural, y : Bool }`.

 Dhall does not supports subtyping or polymorphic records, but it does include some facilities to work with records polymorphically.

 A typical use case for polymorphic records is when a function requires an argument of a record type `{ a : A, b : B }`, but we would like that function to accept records with more fields, for example, of type `{ a : A, b : B, c : C, d : D }`.
-The function only needs the fields `a` and `b` and should ignore any other fields the record may have.
+The function only needs the fields `a` and `b` and should ignore any other fields.

-To implement this behavior in Dhall, use a field selection operation: any unexpected fields will be automatically removed from the record.
+To implement this behavior in Dhall, use a field selection operation: any unexpected fields will be automatically removed.

 ```dhall
 let MyTuple = { _1 : Bool, _2 : Natural}